-Indicators: Dublin: Personal Interview 1.
-Is a personal interview of the asylum seeker in most cases conducted in practice in the Dublir procedure? . 🖂 Yes 🗌 No 2.
-If so, are interpreters available in practice, for interviews?
-3. Are interviews conducted through video conferencing?
-Frequently Rarely Never
+1. Indicators: Dublin: Personal Interview Is a personal interview of the asylum seeker in most cases condu procedure? in practio Yes ce in the Du ublin 2.
+If so, are interpreters available in practice, for interviews? \boxtimes Yes 🗌 No 3.
+Are interviews conducted through video conferencing? ntly Rare ely  Nev ver

-At any time during the initial asylum process, the IPO may determine that a person is subject to the Dublin III Regulation and hold a personal interview where necessary to conduct the Dublin procedure.197
+At any time during the initial asylum process, the IPO may determine that a person is subject to the Dublin III Regulation and hold a separate personal interview where necessary to conduct the Dublin procedure.232

 Limited information is available on how Dublin procedure interviews are conducted in practice, but applicants are provided with the common information leaflet stating that they are in the Dublin procedure.
 However, it is not always clear that the asylum seeker understands that they are having a specific Dublin procedure interview.
-Anecdotal evidence continues to suggest that Dublin procedure interviews are presented merely as an interview just asking questions about the person's journey to Ireland without fully explaining the implications in terms of which country is responsible for the person's asylum application and that it means that the person may be transferred there.
-The onus is placed on the asylum seeker to be able to read the Dublin information leaflet rather than ensuring that it is properly explained by the caseworker and not the interpreter at the Dublin personal interview.
+Anecdotal evidence continues to suggest that Dublin procedure interviews are presented merely as an interview just asking questions about the person's journey to Ireland without fully explaining the implications in terms of which country is responsible for the person's asylum application and that it means that the person may be transferred there.233 The onus is placed on the asylum seeker to be able to read the Dublin information leaflet rather than ensuring that it is properly explained by the caseworker and not the interpreter at the Dublin personal interview.234

-Indicators: Dublin: Appeal 1.
-Does the law provide for an appeal against the decision in the Dublin p ⊠ Yes rocedure?
-If yes, is it If yes, is it suspensive ☐ Judicial ⊠ Yes Administrative
+Dublin: Appeal egular procedure 1.
+Does the law provide for an appeal agains st the decision in the Dublin procedure?
+If yes, is it If yes, is it suspensive ⊠ Yes □ Judicial ⊠ Yes ☐ No △ Administrative ☐ No Tho anneal ag ainst a transfer decision must be l odged within 10 working d ave and has suspensive

-The appeal against a transfer decision must be lodged within 10 working days and has suspensive effect.198
+The appeal against a transfer decision must be lodged within 10 working days and has suspensive effect.235